Broadclyst: Amenities and historic buildings

 Killerton House, a National Trust property, is close to the village.
 The Clyst Vale Community College secondary school is located in Dog Village.

 Broadclyst Cricket Club play within the grounds of the Killerton Estate.
 They have been playing here since 1974.

 Churchill Farm is the origin of the name of the Churchill family.

 Marker's Cottage

 Marker's Cottage, in the Townend part of the village, is a Grade II* listed building and a National Trust property, named after Sarah Marker, its resident about 200 years ago.
 It has cob walls and a thatched roof, and was built in the 15th century with later alterations.
 Oak screens between the hall and parlour are painted with images, dated stylistically 1470–1510; there is a large stair turret, built in the 17th century.

 Twinning

-Broadclyst has been twinned since 2006 with the French village of Plobannalec-Lesconil, in southern Finistère in Brittany, which was formalized in 2010.
+Broadclyst has been twinned since 2006 with the French village of Plobannalec-Lesconil, in southern Finistère in Brittany, a link formalised in 2010.